Mary Baker Eddy: British Israelism

 Eddy was introduced to British Israelism by Julia Field-King, who herself was introduced by the writings of C. A. L. Totten.
-Totten alleged to have traced Queen Victoria's genealogy to King David and Field-King offered to create a genealogy tracing Eddy to King David.
-Eddy eventually requested Field-King cease work on the genealogy and transferred her to London to work on expanding the church there.
-Since her death, academics have debated the extent of Eddy's relationship with British Israelism with Christian Scientist historian Robert Peel arguing she was "intrigued by the theory for several years," while keeping "it resolutely out of her work and her writing on Christian Science."
+Totten allegedly traced Queen Victoria's genealogy to King David, and Field-King offered to create a genealogy tracing Eddy to King David.
+Eddy eventually requested that Field-King cease work on the genealogy and transferred her to London to expand the church there.
+Since her death, academics have debated the extent of Eddy's relationship with British Israelism with Church of Christ, Scientist historian Robert Peel arguing she was "intrigued by the theory for several years," while keeping "it resolutely out of her work and her writing on Christian Science."
 He acknowledges she uses the term "Anglo-Israel" in one poem, but argues the meaning is "metaphorical" instead of "ethnic or historical."

 Political Scientist Michael Barkun argued that "Eddy continued to maintain an interest in British-Israelism, although she kept it out of her doctrinal writings" and noted that a "schismatic offshoot" organized by Annie Cecelia Bill in England after Eddy's death centered on British-Israelism.
 Professor of religious studies John K. Simmons, citing Peel, argued that Eddy "gave the theory no real credence, at least in verifiable written form," but acknowledged British-Israelism "seemed to attract the turn-of-the-century metaphysical crowd."